International Parcel Delivery | Blog

 • Use a rigid outer box and sufficient internal cushioning to prevent movement.

-• Nest inner packaging (padded envelope, small box) within a larger outer box, if appropriate.
+• Nest inner packaging (padded envelope, small box) within a larger outer box.

-• Seal all seams and flaps with strong packing tape; reinforce stress points.
+• Seal all seams/flaps with strong packing tape (H-taping method).

 Labels & Discretion

 Do not reveal value or contents on the exterior.
-Avoid descriptive words that imply high value.
-For international customs forms, place the documents under the shipping label (in the carrier’s pouch).
-When using paperless trade, the customs invoice is typically transmitted electronically.
+Avoid descriptive words (e.g., "Diamonds," "Electronics") that attract theft.
+For international customs forms, place documents inside the carrier’s pouch under the label or use Paperless Trade (ETD).

 Photograph Before You Ship

 Photograph the item, internal packing, and sealed box.
 Capture the shipping label clearly.
-These images can be decisive for claim approval.
+As mentioned in the AI section, these digital assets are becoming the gold standard for automated claim approvals.

 Claims: Timelines, How to File, and What to Keep